-Sapphires are also found in Montana in three other major areas: Missouri River near Helena, Rock Creek in the Sapphire Mountains, and Dry Cottonwood near Deer Lodge.
-These sapphires vary greatly from the Yogo Sapphire.
-We are lucky, here in Montana, we offer more variety of colors in sapphire than any other locality in the world.
+Fancy Montana Sapphires are found in three major areas in the western half of the state: Missouri River near Helena, Rock Creek in the Sapphire Mountains, and Dry Cottonwood near Deer Lodge.
+These sapphires vary greatly from the Yogo Sapphire in that most of the sapphires require heat treating.
+They are also found in secondary mines, meaning they are found not in their original rock matrix veins but have been forced up closer to the surface which makes them much more accessible than Yogo sapphires.
+We are lucky, here in Montana, as we have more variety of colors in sapphire than any other locality in the world.

 Missouri River area yields sapphires of the largest size for Montana.
 Cut stones from this location may weigh up to ten carats, but are rare.
 Some gems over twenty carats have been found but are exceptionally rare.
 These gems are found in a more light steely-blue color to a blue/green color.
 Heat-treating* of these stones removes undesirable cloudiness (silk) from the gem and can improve their color.

 Montana Sapphires come in a rainbow of colors.